- install by File/User Preferences.../Addons/Install from File/

 The Float-Animation-Cage also helps with animation.
 Keyframe the cage's (not the object!!!!!) location (in some case probably rotation), move to another frame, move the cage to the new location and keyframe again.
 When playing the animation the cage and object will float from here to there.
-Adjust the z-rotation of the object accordingly, for example to point a boat into the right direction.
-Z-rotation is the only degree of freedom left to move the object by hand.
-The rest is blocked by the constraints connected and needs to be controlled with the Float-Animation-Cage.
+In order to rotate an object in z (for example a boat is taking a turn) you can use the z-rotation of the floatanimationcage.

 When changes are done in the ocean modifier (for example change the resolution) the objects tend to jump to the center of the grid floor.
 Play the animation to reset their position inside the float cages.

 - makes objects generate waves and foam under contact with the Advanced Ocean